-Fill your days with fun and challenging outdoor and athletic activities for every interest and skill level – and play with abandon again.
-Whether you’re athletically inclined or haven’t picked up a ball in years, Camp offers a diverse schedule of activities and an atmosphere of encouragement and support that will entice your inner-child to come out and play.
+Fill your days with fun and challenging outdoor and athletic activities for every interest and skill level — and play with abandon again.
+Whether you’re athletically inclined or haven’t picked up a ball in years, Camp offers a number of activities that, coupled with Camp’s culture of encouragement and support, will entice your inner-child to come out and play.

 sports & recreation

 9 Square in the Air You’ll love this new, easy-to- learn take on 4 Square!
 Played under an overhead frame court of 9 squares, you’ll work to defend your square from the other 8 players while attempting to move forward to the sacred “center square” and remain there as king (or, in some of your cases, “queen”) as long as you can.

 Adventure Course & Climbing Wall Challenge yourself mentally and physically on our amazing ropes course or climbing wall!
 Four levels of difficulty and 14 different elements to conquer combine for an adrenaline-pumping experience, and an exhilarating sense of accomplishment.